Travel guide

-eSIM for Macao: connect in the Las Vegas of Asia
+eSIM for Macao: stay connected in Asia's Las Vegas

-Macau is a crossroads of worlds: casinos that rival Las Vegas, Portuguese streets with tiles, Taoist temples, and the famous egg tarts.
+Macau is a crossroads of worlds: casinos that rival Las Vegas, Portuguese streets with azulejos, Taoist temples and the famous egg tarts.
 It is a Special Administrative Region of China, but it operates under its own rules, and that includes mobile telephony.
-If you're visiting or stopping over from Hong Kong, an eSIM for Macau connects you as soon as you land, without Chinese firewalls or roaming surprises on your bill.
+If you visit or stop over from Hong Kong, a Macau eSIM connects you as soon as you land, without Chinese firewalls or roaming surprises on your bill.

 Does an eSIM work in Macau?

 Yes, an eSIM works perfectly in Macau.
 It connects via roaming to local mobile networks, so you only need a compatible mobile and a plan that includes the territory.
-You install it before you leave and activate the data upon arrival, without searching for stores or registering any card.
+You install it before you leave and activate data when you arrive, without looking for stores or registering any card.

-For such a small and concentrated destination, arriving with your connection ready is a luxury: you leave the ferry or the airport and already have maps, a translator, and messaging working.
-An important detail for many travelers is that a travel eSIM usually routes traffic outside the mainland China firewall, so apps like WhatsApp, Google, or Instagram work normally.
-Before buying, check if your phone supports eSIM with our guide on whether your mobile is compatible, and if it fits, check out the eSIM for Macau.
+For such a small and concentrated destination, arriving with your connection ready is a luxury: you leave the ferry or the airport and you already have maps, a translator, and messaging working.
+An important detail for many travelers is that a travel eSIM usually routes traffic outside mainland China's firewall, so apps like WhatsApp, Google, or Instagram work normally; if you also want to strengthen your connection's privacy, check out our guide to eSIM, VPN, and travel privacy.
+Before buying, understand what a virtual eSIM is and how it is installed, and if it fits, check out the Macau eSIM.

-Traveler with mobile phone and an eSIM for Macau in front of the illuminated casinos of Cotai
+Traveler with mobile and an eSIM for Macau in front of the illuminated casinos of Cotai

-Traveler with mobile phone and an eSIM for Macau in front of the illuminated casinos of Cotai
+Traveler with mobile and an eSIM for Macau in front of the illuminated casinos of Cotai

 Macau is not China or Hong Kong

-This is the most common mistake and one that can cost you dearly.
-Macau is a Special Administrative Region with its own telecommunications system, distinct from mainland China and Hong Kong.
+This is the most common mistake and the one that can cost you dearly.
+Macau is a Special Administrative Region with its own telecommunications system, different from that of mainland China and Hong Kong.
 A China eSIM does not always cover Macau, and neither does a Hong Kong one: they are three separate territories for data purposes.

-Before buying, make sure your plan explicitly includes Macau.
+Before you buy, make sure your plan explicitly includes Macau.
 If you are combining the three destinations on the same trip, the most convenient option is a regional plan that covers mainland China, Hong Kong, and Macau at the same time, so you don't have to change eSIMs at each border.
-You can check out the eSIM for China, Hong Kong, and Macau if your route passes through all three.
-And if you are only crossing to Hong Kong, check out the eSIM for Hong Kong separately.
+You can view the China, Hong Kong, and Macau eSIM if your route passes through all three.
+And if you only cross into Hong Kong without setting foot in Macau, you will need a specific plan for that territory, different from Macau's.

 Coverage in Cotai and the peninsula

-Macau is tiny and super-saturated with antennas, so coverage is excellent throughout the territory.
-In the Cotai Strip, where large casinos like the Venetian or the Galaxy are concentrated, and in the historic peninsula around the Ruins of St. Paul, you have fast 4G and 5G with hardly any dead zones.
+Macau is tiny and heavily populated with antennas, so coverage is excellent throughout the territory.
+In the Cotai strip, where large casinos like the Venetian or the Galaxy are concentrated, and on the historic peninsula around the Ruins of St. Paul's, you have fast 4G and 5G with hardly any dead zones.

-Even within the enormous hotel and entertainment complexes, the signal holds up well, although in basements or very interior rooms it may weaken as in any large building.
-To move between the peninsula, Taipa, and Cotai, to order a taxi, translate a menu, or share photos, the connection is more than sufficient.
-The local currency is the pataca, but with a prepaid eSIM you don't need to exchange money to have data.
+Even within the enormous hotel and entertainment complexes, the signal holds up well, although in basements or very interior rooms it can weaken, as in any large building.
+To move between the peninsula, Taipa, and Cotai, to ask for a taxi, translate a menu, or share photos, the connection responds more than adequately.
+The local currency is the pataca, but with the prepaid eSIM, you don't need to exchange money to have data.

-Traveler with mobile phone and an eSIM for Macau in front of the illuminated casinos of Cotai
+Traveler with mobile and an eSIM for Macau in front of the illuminated casinos of Cotai

-Traveler with mobile phone and an eSIM for Macau in front of the illuminated casinos of Cotai
+Traveler with mobile and an eSIM for Macau in front of the illuminated casinos of Cotai

 The Macau mobile market has several operators that your eSIM can connect to via roaming: